murilobeppler/murilobeppler/README.md

  # 👋 Hi, I’m Murilo Beppler, and welcome to my GitHub profile!
-   I'm 20 years old and I study Computer Science at UFU (Federal College of Uberlândia), going to my 4th period and I love studying technology, how it works, and how it can change the world!
+   ## I'm 20 years old and I study Computer Science at UFU (Federal College of Uberlândia), going to my 4th semester and I love studying technology, how it works, and how it can change the world!  <br/><br/>

-- ❤️‍🔥 I’m interested in programming (obviously), sports, series, playing guitar and videogame
+- ❤️‍🔥 I’m interested in programming 🖥️ (obviously🤣),  doing sports ⚽, watching series 📺,  playing guitar and videogames 🎮

 - 👔 I´m currently in the President position at the Junior Enterprise called ASCII - Soluções Em Tecnologia; making mainly WebDevelopment, consulting, and software modeling